Mcas-996/calculator-cli/README.md

 - Windows (MSVC, VS Build Tools, or clang-cl) should specify the desired architecture: `cmake -B build -S . -A x64`.
 - macOS/Linux follow the same commands; install `cmake`/`g++`/`clang++` via your package manager.
+- The project vendors [SymEngine](https://github.com/symengine/symengine) in `third-part/`; no separate install is required, but the first build can take a few minutes while SymEngine compiles.
 - Legacy helper scripts (`build_windows.bat`, `build_linux.sh`, `build_macos.sh`) remain available but the CMake flow above is authoritative.

 ## macOS Gatekeeper